scalar-labs/helm-charts/docs/configure-custom-values-envoy.md

 ### Image configurations (Default value is recommended)

-If you want to change the image repository and version, you can use `envoy.image.repository`.
-Please specify the container repository information that you pull the Scalar Envoy container image.
+If you want to change the image repository and version, you can use `envoy.image.repository` to specify the container repository information of the Scalar Envoy container image that you want to pull.

 ```yaml
 envoy: